 Section 1.
 Name.
-The name of this corporation shall be the, AUSTIN EMERGENCY NURSES INC a Delaware not-for-profit corporation. doing business as Austin ENA.
+The name of this corporation shall be the, AUSTIN ENA a Delaware not-for-profit corporation, doing business as Austin ENA.

 Section 2.
 Purposes.
-In addition to the purposes set forth in the AUSTIN EMERGENCY NURSES INC articles of incorporation, the purposes for which AUSTIN EMERGENCY NURSES INC is organized (i) are educational, within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, including but not limited to the advancement of emergency nursing through education and public awareness; and (ii) advancing and promoting the interests of the Emergency Nurses Association, an Illinois not-for-profit corporation (“National ENA”) within the geographic area covered by the AUSTIN EMERGENCY NURSES INC (“Territory”) and other appropriate purposes.
+In addition to the purposes set forth in the Austin ENA articles of incorporation, the purposes for which AUSTIN ENA is organized (i) are educational, within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, including but not limited to the advancement of emergency nursing through education and public awareness; and (ii) advancing and promoting the interests of the Emergency Nurses Association, an Illinois not-for-profit corporation (“National ENA”) within the geographic area covered by the AUSTIN ENA (“Territory”) and other appropriate purposes.

 Section 3.
 Offices.
-AUSTIN EMERGENCY NURSES INC shall have and continuously maintain in Texas a registered office and a registered agent whose office is identical with that registered office and may have such other offices, within or without Texas as the AUSTIN EMERGENCY NURSES INC Board of Directors may determine.
+AUSTIN ENA shall have and continuously maintain in Texas a registered office and a registered agent whose office is identical with that registered office and may have such other offices, within or without Texas as the AUSTIN ENA Board of Directors may determine.

 Section 4.
 Rules.
-The following rules shall conclusively bind the AUSTIN EMERGENCY NURSES INC and all persons acting for or on behalf of it:
+The following rules shall conclusively bind the AUSTIN ENA and all persons acting for or on behalf of it:

-No part of the net earnings of the AUSTIN EMERGENCY NURSES INC shall inure to the benefit of, or be distributed to, its directors, officers, committee members or other private persons, except that AUSTIN EMERGENCY NURSES INC shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth above.
+No part of the net earnings of the AUSTIN ENA shall inure to the benefit of, or be distributed to, its directors, officers, committee members or other private persons, except that AUSTIN ENA shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth above.

-No substantial part of the activities of AUSTIN EMERGENCY NURSES INC shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and AUSTIN EMERGENCY NURSES INC shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf or in opposition to any candidate for public office.
-Notwithstanding any provision of these Bylaws, AUSTIN EMERGENCY NURSES INC shall not carry on any activity not permitted to be carried on by:
+No substantial part of the activities of AUSTIN ENA shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and AUSTIN ENA shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf or in opposition to any candidate for public office.
+Notwithstanding any provision of these Bylaws, AUSTIN ENA shall not carry on any activity not permitted to be carried on by:

 a corporation exempt from federal income tax under Section 501(c)(3) of the IRC (or the corresponding provision of any future United States Internal Revenue Law); or